Failure of contextual invariance in large language models: Results

 Moving from dataset-level differences to item-level differences, we investigate how model responses differ across context settings for each template.
 Figures~\ref{fig:distributions_combined}(f-j) show that, on average, $c_f$ and $c_m$ diverge more from the unprimed setting than the two null-context settings in all models except Llama.
-We assess this using the Kullback-Liebler Divergence, $\mathrm{KL}_i\left(c\,\|\,c_\emptyset\right)$, as a measure of how much the distribution of responses in setting $c$ differs from the distribution of responses in the unprimed setting for template $i$ (see Methods).
 We find that in all models tested, generation probabilities diverge more from the unprimed setting when the discourse context introduces a feminine pronoun, as compared to a masculine pronoun.